MeltwaterArchive/storyplayer/modules/form/fromForm.md

 _fromForm()_ allows you to extract information and [WebDriverElement objects](webdriver.html) from a specified form on the currently loaded HTML page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FormDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromForm_.

 ## Behaviour And Return Codes